hctel/angleiron/readme.md

 Both clients consume services from the `serverapp` and provide user interfaces to interact with the system.

+###  Key Features

+- Real-time color customization of locker images
+- Dynamic image preview with overlay color filtering
+- Basket management with live price updates
+- Authentication via a login popup
+- Order submission via TCP to a remote server
+- Fixed full-HD layout (1920×1080) for consistent UI

+---

+### How to Run

+1. Open the solution in Visual Studio.
+2. Set `ClientAppRemake` as the **Startup Project**.
+3. Ensure the image assets exist in the `Images/` folder (e.g. `image1.png`, `image2.png`, etc.).
+4. Run the application.

 ---

 ## Merchant App